johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-Optionally you may inject into a base type of the given system service, but the system service type must be specified.
+Optionally users may inject into a base type of the given system service, but the system service type must be specified.
 This may be helpful if the given system service is not mapped by Transfuse by type:

 {% highlight java %}
 @Activity